Clinical Reasoning

 The qSOFA criteria give a bedside clinical prompt: respiratory rate ≥22, altered mentation, systolic BP ≤100.
 Our patient meets two of three.
 That is not a diagnosis, but it is a signal to take seriously.
 The full SOFA score is more comprehensive and requires investigations — a full blood count, renal function, liver function, coagulation, and critically, a lactate level.

 Lactate is where the physiology becomes important.
 In sepsis, inadequate tissue perfusion — even when the blood pressure is still technically maintained — leads to anaerobic metabolism and lactate production.
 A lactate above 2 mmol/L suggests tissue hypoperfusion even when haemodynamics appear stable.
 A lactate above 4 mmol/L defines septic shock in conjunction with vasopressor requirement.
 This is why blood pressure alone is a misleading guide.
 A patient can be compensating — maintaining BP through tachycardia and peripheral vasoconstriction — while their tissues are already hypoperfused.
-You can miss septic shock in a patient with a BP of 110 if you are not measuring lactate.

 Back to the case.
 Blood cultures are drawn before antibiotics — this is important, but should not delay antibiotics significantly.
 Urine is sent for microscopy and culture; the history of incontinence and the age and sex of the patient make a UTI the most likely source.
 A chest X-ray is ordered to exclude pneumonia.
 Basic bloods are taken, including a venous gas for lactate.

 The lactate comes back at 2.8 mmol/L. Creatinine is 142 (her baseline from an old result in the notes is 88).
 White cell count is 18.4 with a neutrophilia.
 CRP is 187.
 Urine dipstick is strongly positive for nitrites and leucocytes.
+This is sepsis from a urinary source with early acute kidney injury.
+The management follows the Sepsis-6: high-flow oxygen if needed, blood cultures, IV antibiotics within one hour of recognition, IV fluid bolus, urine output monitoring with a catheter, and serial lactate measurements.

 What case-based learning teaches you that the textbook cannot is the texture of the decision-making.
 The textbook gives you sepsis criteria.
 A case forces you to apply them to a patient who doesn't announce her diagnosis.
 You have to generate the question 'could this be sepsis?' from a presentation that doesn't obviously look like sepsis.
 You have to know that confusion in an elderly patient is an early sign of septic encephalopathy.
 You have to recognise that a heart rate of 102 and a RR of 22 are not normal, even if they don't look dramatic.